privacyidea/privacyidea/doc/policies/authentication.rst

 This is the text that is sent via SMS to the user trying to authenticate with an SMS token.
 You can use the tags *<otp>* and *<serial>*.
-Longer texts must be enclosed in single quotes.
+Texts containing whitespaces must be enclosed in single quotes.

 Starting with version 2.20 you can use the tag *{challenge}*.
 This will add the challenge data that was passed in the first authentication request in the challenge parameter.
 This could contain banking transaction data.

-Include the custom message set by this policy by using the *{otp}* tag in the :ref:`sms_gateway_config`.
+In the :ref:`sms_gateway_config` the tag *{otp}* will be replaced by the custom message, set with this policy.

 Default: *<otp>*